apache/activemq-artemis/docs/user-manual/en/last-value-queues.md

 ## Example

-See the [examples](examples.md) chapter for an example which shows how last value queues are configured and used with JMS.
+See the [last-value queue example](examples.md#last-value-queue) which shows how last value queues are configured and used with JMS.